-Approximately 60% of students reported that they were certain (rating 5 or 6) on a 6 point scale that they would ask instructors for help when they encountered difficulties with course assignments.
-Another 37% were somewhat certain (rating of 3 or 4) that they would seek help from faculty.
+Approximately 62% of students reported that they were certain (rating 5 or 6) on a 6 point scale that they would ask instructors for help when they encountered difficulties with course assignments.
+Another 36% were somewhat certain (rating of 3 or 4) that they would seek help from faculty.

-Likewise only 61% indicated that they were certain that they would find additional information for course assignments when they were not understood.
-Another 38% were somewhat certain that they would seek out additional information for course assignments that were not understood.
-See Figure 17 below.
+Likewise only 60% indicated that they were certain that they would find additional information for course assignments when they were not understood.
+Another 39% were somewhat certain that they would seek out additional information for course assignments that were not understood.
+Unfortunately, there was no information about what a student did anticipate doing when obstacles arose in terms of understanding course assignments or the course material.
+See Figure 18 below.

-About 30% of students indicated a high degree of certainty (5 or 6 on a 6 point scale) that they would participate regularly in course discussions, even when they did not feel like it.
-Likewise only 37% indicated that they were pretty certain that they would study even when there were other interesting things to do (5 or 6 on a 6 point scale).
+Only about 31% of students indicated a high degree of certainty (5 or 6 on a 6 point scale) that they would participate regularly in course discussions, even when they did not feel like it.
+Likewise only 39% indicated that they were pretty certain that they would study even when there were other interesting things to do (5 or 6 on a 6 point scale).
 With the myriad of distractions available on a campus, it seems likely that a large proportion of students will have difficulty choosing to study when there are other interesting things to do.

 Students reported more certainty that they would finish something they started even when they encountered challenges.
-Nearly 72% reported a high degree of certainty (rating of 5 or 6 on a 6 point scale) that they would persist in the face of challenges.
-However, only 57% reported a high degree of certainty (rating of 5 or 6 on a 6 point scale) that they would stay positive even when they had done poorly on a test or assignment.
-See Figure 18 below.
+Nearly 73% reported a high degree of certainty (rating of 5 or 6 on a 6 point scale) that they would persist in the face of challenges.
+However, only 56% reported a high degree of certainty (rating of 5 or 6 on a 6 point scale) that they would stay positive even then they had done poorly on a test or assignment.
+See Figure 19 and 20 below.